There is no successful inventory management process operation that doesn’t first master the acquisition and careful usage of its raw materials.

 What Is Raw Materials Inventory: Raw Material Inventory Definition

 The raw material inventory definition is stock that hasn’t yet been used for manufacturing.
-It has yet to be combined with human labor and turned into either WIP inventory or finished goods inventory.
-Those are the two other types of manufacturing inventory.
+It has yet to be combined with human labor and turned into either work in process inventory or finished goods inventory.
+Those are the two other types of manufacturing inventory (see what is inventory).

 That’s why the raw material inventory definition varies by company.
 It refers to the pre-production inventory—and that depends on what a company’s finished product is.

 There are two types of raw materials inventory: direct and indirect.

 Direct raw materials are all the materials that actually constitute the finished product.
 Take a coffee roasting business, for example.
 Their finished product is roasted coffee beans, and their raw materials inventory is green coffee beans.

 Consider also a coffee machine manufacturer.
 Their finished products (or merchandise inventory) are functional coffee machines.
 Their raw materials inventory are the glass, plastic, and electric components that make up a coffee machine.
 Likewise, think of the cotton used to make cotton shirts or the glass used to make windows.
 This all needs to be considered when they price their monthly coffee subscription.

 Indirect Raw Materials

 Indirect raw materials inventory are all materials consumed during the production process but are not a part of the finished product.
 This includes things like disposable tools and protective equipment, light bulbs, cleaning supplies, fuel, and lubricants.

 To figure out how to calculate raw materials inventory, you’ll need to know: